 10. Source of Micronutrition

-Honey, being rich in Sodium, potassium, calcium and phosphorus assists in strengthening the body from within, a health benefit of honey rarely known.
+Honey, being rich in Sodium, potassium, calcium and phosphorus assists in strengthening the body from within.

 11. Flushes Toxins Out from the Body